vimpostor/vim-lumen/README.md

 Neovim recently merged [support for SIGWINCH autocmds](https://github.com/neovim/neovim/pull/18029).
 It is possible to hack together dark mode support by abusing the `SIGWINCH` autocmd, but this has quite a few disadvantages:

 - You require a terminal that sends `SIGWINCH` when the system-wide dark mode preference changes.
-At the moment, pretty much no terminal supports this besides `iTerm`.
+At the moment, pretty much no terminal supports this besides `iTerm`
 - The `SIGWINCH` event is fired regularly for other events.
-For example while resizing the window, `SIGWINCH` can be emitted many times per second, which causes performance issues due to checking the system dark mode preference multiple times per second.
+For example while resizing the window, `SIGWINCH` can be emitted many times per second, which causes performance issues due to checking the system dark mode preference multiple times per second
-- This plugin is interrupted immediately after the system-wide dark mode preference changes thus eliminating the need to manually look up the dark mode preference.
+- This plugin is interrupted immediately after the system-wide dark mode preference changes thus eliminating the need to manually look up the dark mode preference
 - `SIGWINCH` is not really intended for this usecase at all.
-You are abusing a signal that is originally only meant to be fired when the terminal size changes.
+You are abusing a signal that is originally only meant to be fired when the terminal size changes
-- There is only `SIGWINCH` support in `neovim`, whereas this plugin also supports regular vim.
+- There is only `SIGWINCH` support in `neovim`, whereas this plugin also supports regular vim

 ## How can I make this plugin follow the dark mode preference on startup already?